parallelvirtualcluster/docs/docs/deployment/cluster-architecture.md

 **NOTE:** The administrator must be careful to ensure the allocated VFs and PFs are identical between all nodes, otherwise migration of VMs between nodes can result in incorrect network assignments.

 Once VFs are created, they may be attached to VMs using one of the two strategies mentioned above.
-Each strategy has tradeoffs, so careful consideration is required:
+Each strategy has trade-offs, so careful consideration is required:

 * `macvtap` bindings allow VMs to be live-migrated (assuming the required VF exists on the target node), but are less flexible: the vLAN of the VF must be configured in PVC and are limited to one vLAN per VF, and maximum performance can be impacted. `macvtap` is mostly useful for isolation of networks to a slightly higher degree than normal Bridged networks, rather than performance, though the hypervisor could still inspect and access traffic on the VF.

 * `hostdev` bindings allow the maximum flexibility inside the guest, allowing very high performance and the configuration of an arbitrary number of vLANs on the VF from within the guest, but **the VM cannot be live-migrated** between nodes and must be shut down instead.
 They also provide the maximum isolation possible, with the VF not being visible in any way to the hypervisor (bi-directional isolation).

-#### Direct Passthrough
+#### Direct Pass-through

-Though not explicitly managed by PVC, it is also possible to use direct PCIe passthrough mechanisms in Libvirt to pass NICs (or other devices) into a guest.
+Though not explicitly managed by PVC, it is also possible to use direct PCIe pass-through mechanisms in Libvirt to pass NICs (or other devices) into a guest.
 These must be configured manually, and have all the same benefits and caveats as the `hostdev` SR-IOV interface mentioned above.